-- Take advantage of our advanced “ANALYSIS” functions to visualize growth, trends, projections and benchmarks
+- Take advantage of our advanced Analysis functions to visualize growth, trends, projections and benchmarks

 - Vertical and horizontal views

-- Custom bar width
+- Adjust bar width

-- Custom axes and grid
+- Customize axes lines and grid lines

-- Analysis lines: growth rates (CAGR), reference lines, trendlines, and benchmarks
+- Analysis lines: growth rates (CAGR), reference lines, trend lines, and benchmarks

 Loved by professionals around the world

 Visualizations your audience won’t forget

 Convey abstract concepts and data with professionally designed

 charts and graphics you can easily edit and customize.